tresoldi/malign/README.md

 [![codecov](https://codecov.io/gh/tresoldi/malign/branch/master/graph/badge.svg)](https://codecov.io/gh/tresoldi/malign)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/f6428290a03742e69a6a5cb512a99650)](https://www.codacy.com/manual/tresoldi/malign?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=tresoldi/malign&amp;utm_campaign=Badge_Grade)

-MALIGN is a library for multiple asymmetric alignments on different alphabets.
-It is currently under initial research and development, but can already be used to obtain multiple alignments for DNA sequences.
+MALIGN is a library for performing multiple alignments on sequences of different alphabets.
+It allows each sequence to have its own domain, which in turns allows to use asymmetric and sparse scoring matrices, including on gaps, and to perform real, single-pass multiple alignment, allowing to compute `k`-best alignments.
+While intended for linguistic usage mostly, it can be used for aligning any type of sequential representation, and it is particularly suitable as a general-purpose tool for cases where there are no prior hypotheses on the scoring matrices.

 ## Installation and usage